Skip to main content

 A man and woman sitting at a table in a restaurant, paying for a meal using a terminal

-A new law on tipping has been making its way through Parliament over the last few months.
+A new law on tipping in the UK has been making its way through Parliament over the past year.

 Withholding tips from staff will become illegal

-Tips must be distributed fairly to all workers, and importantly agency staff must be treated the same as employed staff.
+Tips must be distributed fairly to all workers, including agency staff who must be treated the same as employed staff.
+Consider all those involved in providing that customer service!

 Operators will need to have a written policy available to all staff that details how tips are distributed

-Each business will need to have a written policy, available to all staff, that clearly states how tips are collected and distributed.
+Each business must have a written policy, available to all staff, that clearly states how tips are collected and distributed.

 This could be included in your staff handbook, or it could be a standalone document.
 You could also require this new policy to be acknowledged so that you have evidence of all staff being aware.
-You can do this in your RotaCloud account using the Document Acknowledgement feature.
+(You can do this using RotaCloud's Document Acknowledgement feature!)

 When writing a policy, make sure it's clear and easily understandable.
-It doesn’t have to be long or complicated; the most important thing is that it details exactly how you're planning to collect, manage and distribute tips at your business.
+It doesn’t have to be long or complicated; the most important thing is that it details exactly how you plan to collect, manage, and distribute tips at your business.

 How to write a tips policy for hospitality businesses